 PHOTO VERSUS PAINTING

-CONCLUSIONS: AIMS OF THE PROJECT
+CONCLUSIONS: GOALS OF THE PROJECT

 REALISATION: THE CREATIVE FRAMEWORK

-To be continued…
+Updated / to be continued…